FieldTech/x-developer-analysis-action/README.md

 ### Config Action

+#### On develop/test branches

-To analysis activity on non-master branches, please create a `workflow` yaml file as below:
+To analysis daily activities on non-master branches, please create a `workflow` yaml file as below:

 ```
 on: